 The NTMA provides certain finance, human resources, legal, internal audit, risk, compliance and procurement services to the SBCI, as provided for under section 10 of the SBCI Act 2014, and as agreed in the Service Level Agreement between the NTMA and the SBCI.
 The SBCI therefore depends to a significant degree on the controls operated by the NTMA.
-The NTMA has developed a comprehensive system of internal control and any services provided to the SBCI under the Service Level Agreement are provided in the context of the NTMA's system of internal control.
-The SBCI has received a letter of confirmation from the NTMA that the NTMA's system of internal control in respect of services provided to the SBCI has operated effectively in respect of the year 31 December 2019.
+The NTMA has developed a comprehensive system of internal control and any services provided to the SBCI under the Service Level Agreement are provided in accordance with the NTMA's system of internal control.
+The SBCI has received a letter of confirmation from the NTMA that the NTMA's system of internal control in respect of services provided to the SBCI has operated effectively in respect of the year ended 31 December 2020.